A very general covering property: Notions related to sequential compactness

 Indeed, in the particular case when $G$ is a partition of $A$, say into $\kappa$ classes, the hypothesis in Condition (1)(a) of Definition \ref{ABOgen} amounts exactly to considering a family of $\kappa$ open covers of $X$, each cover having the same cardinality as the corresponding class.
 In the rest of this remark we shall deal only with the particular case when $A$ is countable and $G$ is a partition of $A$ into $ \omega$-many classes, each class having cardinality $ \omega$.

 If, under the above assumptions, we let $B$ consist of all subsets of $A$ such that $B$ has finite intersection with each element of $G$, then Condition (1)(a) in Definition \ref{ABOgen} asserts that, given a countable family of countable covers of $X$, we can extract a cover of $X$ by selecting a finite number of elements from each one of the original covers.
-This property turns out to be equivalent to what nowadays is called the \emph{Menger property}, and is denoted by ${\rm S _{fin}} (\mathcal O, \mathcal O)$ in \cite[Section 5]{Sch} (here we are following the notations from \cite{Sch}, and $\mathcal O$ denotes the collection of all open covers of $X$).
+This property turns out to be equivalent to what nowadays is called the \emph{Menger property for countable covers}, and is denoted by ${\rm S _{fin}} (\mathcal O, \mathcal O)$ in \cite[Section 5]{Sch} (here we are following the notations from \cite{Sch}, and $\mathcal O$ denotes the collection of all open covers of $X$).
+[Notice that the terminology in the published journal version of this preprint is not standard.
+There we used ``Menger property'' for ``Menger property for countable covers''.
+Similarly for the Rothberger properties.]

-On the other hand, if $B$ consists of all subsets of $A$ such that $B$ intersects each element of $G$ in exactly one element, we get the \emph{Rothberger property}, denoted by ${\rm S _{1}} (\mathcal O, \mathcal O)$ in \cite[Section 6]{Sch}.
+On the other hand, if $B$ consists of all subsets of $A$ such that $B$ intersects each element of $G$ in exactly one element, we get the \emph{Rothberger property for countable covers}, denoted by ${\rm S _{1}} (\mathcal O, \mathcal O)$ in \cite[Section 6]{Sch}.

 The connections between Definition \ref{ABOgen} and the notions introduced in \cite{Sch} probably deserve further analysis.
 Notice that here we put no restriction on covers, while \cite{Sch} also deals with special classes of covers, such as \emph{large covers}, \emph{$\omega$-covers} and so on.
 One probably gets interesting notions modifying Definitions \ref{BAcpn}, \ref{ABOgen} etc., by putting restrictions on the nature of the starting cover and of the resulting subcover.
 This suggests the next definition. \end{remark}